g2384/Life-In-The-UK/Facts.md

 - The laws passed after the Glorious Revolution are the beginning of what is called **‘constitutional monarchy’**.
 The monarch remained very important but was no longer able to insist on particular policies or actions if Parliament did not agree.
 - After William III, the ministers gradually became more important than the monarch but this was not a democracy in the modern sense.
 - The number of people who had the right to vote for members of Parliament was still very small.
 Only men who owned property of a certain value were able to vote.
 No women at all had the vote.
 - Some constituencies were controlled by a single wealthy family.
-They were called the **‘pocket boroughs’**.
+These were called the **‘pocket boroughs’**.
 Other constituencies had hardly any voters and were called **‘rotten boroughs’**.

 ### A growing population